-Take lots and lots of photos from every angle - the cost of the film and processing is a lot cheaper than the cost of you having to go back again
+Take lots and lots of photos from every angle - the cost of the photography is an awful lot cheaper than the cost of you having to go back again to re-photo.

 Advice: are you sure you know what a Long Gallery is?
 Could you tell a Jacobean mansion from a Victorian one?
 When is the drama set?

 Did they have central heating radiators in those days?

 an establishing shot in a comedy TV series.

 Scouting: find out where the unit is based, and how far they are prepared to travel.
 Get a good map of the local area and work out a

 schedule and itinerary.

 Advice: you're very likely to be dealing with the manager, and will need to wait to speak to the owner.

 You may find the perfect location, but have to re-visit later in the day before you can take snaps.

 young beautiful people are drinking a new kind of alco-pop.